- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

-- 6.0% for Direct Unsubsidized Loans for graduate/professional level
+- 4.30% Direct Unsubsidized Loans for graduate students

 Rates are calculated using a base 10-year Treasury Note Index plus an add-on amount for each loan program—2.05% for Direct Subsidized and Unsubsidized Loans for undergraduate students, 3.60% for Direct Unsubsidized Loans for graduate and professional students, and 4.60% for parent and graduate PLUS.

 Under the current interest rate structure, all Direct Loans except Direct Consolidation Loans will be “variable-fixed,” meaning students would receive a new rate with each new loan, but then that rate would be fixed for the life of the loan.
 There are also interest rate caps at 8.25% for Direct Subsidized and Unsubsidized Loans for undergraduate students, 9.50% for Direct Unsubsidized Loans for graduate and professional students; and 10.50% for parent and graduate PLUS.

 - Wise management of your loan will establish a strong credit history.

 - Borrow only the funds you need.
 You are not required to borrow the full amount shown on your Award Letter.
 See How Much to Borrow?

 - If you decide to limit borrowing, consider that - in most cases - the most appealing loan is the subsidized Stafford, followed by the unsubsidized Stafford, followed by the Federal PLUS, followed by a private (non-federal) loan.

 - If you have to borrow an unsubsidized Stafford Loan, PLUS Loan or private (non-federal) loan, try to make at least interest payment while you are enrolled.
 What’s even better?
 Begin repaying principal and interest.

 Keep copies of all loan documents in a single, well-marked folder.
 This will make them easy to find when questions arise.